-The functional currency of the Group is the Kazakhstan Tenge as, being the national currency of the Republic of Kazakhstan, it reflects the economic substance of the majority of underlying events and circumstances relevant to them.
+The functional currency of the Company is the Kazakhstan Tenge (KZT) as, being the national currency of the Republic of Kazakhstan, it reflects the economic substance of the majority of underlying events and circumstances relevant to them.

-The Kazakhstan Tenge (KZT) is also the presentation currency for the purposes of these consolidated financial statements.
+Kazakhstan Tenge is also the presentation currency for the purposes of these separate financial statements.
 Financial information presented in KZT is rounded to the nearest thousand.